vishandi/tp/docs/UserGuide.md

 * The view will be displayed in the right panel of UniGenda.
 * The index refers to the index number shown in the displayed person list.
 * The index **must be a positive integer** 1, 2, 3, …​
+* **now** refers to the time that your system is currently in.
+* If you change your system's time, the Upcoming Schedule will **not** update automatically.
+You need to enter the command once again to view the updated Upcoming Schedule.
+* If a certain Event has passed according to your system's time, it will **not** update automatically as well.
+You need to enter the command once again to view the updated Upcoming Schedule.

 Examples:
 * `list` followed by `viewSchedule 4` views the 4th person in UniGenda.